Gabriel Carrasco

-Gabriel Darío Carrasco (born 7 March 1997) is an Argentine professional footballer who plays as a right-back for Argentine Primera División side Godoy Cruz on loan from Lanús.
+Gabriel Darío Carrasco (born 7 March 1997) is an Argentine professional footballer who plays as a right-back for Los Andes.

 Career

 Club

 Carrasco joined Lanús as a youth player, he played once for the club versus São Paulo at the 2016 U-20 Copa Libertadores in Paraguay.
 He was promoted into Lanús' first-team during the 2016–17 Argentine Primera División season, making his debut during a 3–0 defeat away to Racing Club.
 In January 2018, Carrasco scored his first senior goal in a home draw against Patronato.
 On 16 December 2019 it was confirmed, that Carrasco had joined Godoy Cruz on loan with an option to buy.

 In March 2021, Carrasco joined Santamarina.
 A few months later, at the end of July 2021, Carrasco moved to Atlanta, signing a deal until the end of 2022.

 International

 Carrasco was selected by the Argentina U20s for Claudio Úbeda's pre-2017 FIFA U-20 World Cup training squad, but he wasn't picked for the final tournament.